fenago/learn-java-12-programming/lab_guide/Lab_15.md

 order to run the requested benchmark.
 You can find the generated code in the [target/generated-sources/annotations].

-The scope of this book does not allow for going into too many details on how to read it, but it is not very difficult, especially if you start with a simple case of testing one method only.
+The scope of this course does not allow for going into too many details on how to read it, but it is not very difficult, especially if you start with a simple case of testing one method only.
 We wish you all the best in this endeavor.